rbind/blog.jemu.name/content/posts/2020-05-17-migrating-themes-and-overhauling-the-rest/index.en.md

 So, I used prism.js and all was well.

-Jokes aside, I *also* insisted on using a custom [language deifnition for R][prism-r] I found [poking around the internet](http://bl.ocks.org/mathematicalcoffee/raw/5655496/) which came with a tweaked [CSS file][prism-r-css] because the built-in R support wasn't *good enough* for me.
+Jokes aside, I *also* insisted on using a custom [language definition for R][prism-r] I found [poking around the internet](http://bl.ocks.org/mathematicalcoffee/raw/5655496/) which came with a tweaked [CSS file][prism-r-css] because the built-in R support wasn't *good enough* for me.
 Function calls were not highlighted and the glorious `%>%` was not recognized as an operator and highlighted the way it deserved.
 These injustices had to be rectified, and these tweaks did a good job.
 I fiddled with the regex for a while until it *kind of* worked, happily ignoring the caveat I read by the original author about `"strings with # in them"`.
 It took me a while until I actually wrote a post where that issue came up: